 “If you haven’t adapted this by now tool you won’t be a Designer much longer”.

 I’ve read every single one of these above statements and I want to say point blank that when I see other designers saying things like this I don’t buy any of it and you shouldn’t either.
 It’s this type of Keeping up with the Joneses that gets us all buying into the myth that if it’s new we need it and piles right on top of our ever growing Choice Anxiety.

 We don’t have to adhere to every new software or app that comes out.
 Please don’t get me wrong, I’m not saying we shouldn’t be trying out new tools that are so generously given to us or practicing new skills we’re interested in.
 Try as many as you can!
 Go nuts!
 But be content that what works for some just might not work for you and doesn’t make you any less for it.

-In this new era of seemingly endless tools let’s remember to be selective about the ones we adopt into our daily projects as they all bring their own set of responsibilities.
+In our new era of seemingly endless tools let’s remember to be selective about the ones we adopt into our daily projects as they all bring their own set of responsibilities.